mfox0914/data-science-S2025/challenges/c06-covid19-assignment.md

 **Observations:**

+- For large counties (100K+), outliers are present but generally stay below 50,000 cases per 100k.

+- Medium (10K–100K) and small (1K–10K) counties have outliers reaching up to around 70,000 cases per 100k.

+- Tiny counties (\<1K) show the widest range of outliers, with some extreme cases exceeding 150,000–190,000 cases per 100k.

-- Tiny and small counties have many outliers.
-This happens because even a few cases can make the numbers look very high, leading to cases_per100k changing vastly.
+- The trend in outliers is most likely because even a few cases can make the numbers look very high, leading to cases_per100k changing vastly.

 - There does not seem to be any pattern between spread and population, the only thing that seems to change is the number of outliers.